 - Tax information from the Federal Ministry of Finance

-- Interactive wage and income tax calculator of the Federal Ministry of Finance (DE)
+- Interactive wage and income tax calculator of the Federal Ministry of Finance (only in German)

 - Tax information from EURAXESS Germany